our people

 Photo Eleanore

-Eleanore is an experienced lawyer and Churchill Fellow whose career has focussed on empowering, supporting and protecting the rights of people with cognitive and psychosocial disability.
-She worked at Victoria Legal Aid for 15 years, predominantly in the Mental Health & Disability Law team, and is currently the principal solicitor at the Office of the Public Advocate.
-She regularly engages in innovative, rights-based strategic advocacy, law reform and education projects, presents at local and international conferences and has also published some work.
-Eleanore values lived experience and enjoys working alongside self-advocates.
+Eleanore (she/her) is an experienced lawyer and Churchill Fellow whose career has focussed on empowering, supporting and protecting the rights of people with cognitive and psychosocial disability, particularly in closed environments.
+She worked at Victoria Legal Aid for 15 years, predominantly in the Mental Health & Disability Law team, before becoming the principal solicitor at the Office of the Public Advocate in 2021.
+Eleanore currently works at Justice Health, helping to drive service improvements that improve health outcomes for people in prison.
+In 2025, she was appointed as a sessional legal member of the Victorian Mental Health Tribunal.

 Headshot of woman with big bright orange glasses

-Executive Director & Secretary: Pieta Shakes
+Executive Director & Secretary: Dr Pieta Shakes

 Photo of Dr Thomson